seedhartha/reone/README.md

 [![Build Status](https://travis-ci.com/seedhartha/reone.svg?branch=master)](https://travis-ci.com/seedhartha/reone)

 reone is a free and open source game engine, capable of running Star Wars: Knights of the Old Republic and its sequel, The Sith Lords.

-You must legally own a game to run it using reone – we do not endorse piracy.

-## Features

-Currently, reone has functional resource management, rendering, audio, GUI, scripting and networking subsystems – actual gameplay implementation is very limited.
+We aim to provide an engine that is flexible, performant and portable.

+Currently, the most fundamental engine subsystems are already implemented.
+Actual gameplay, however, is very limited.
 See project [gallery](https://github.com/seedhartha/reone/wiki/Gallery) and [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) in the Wiki.

 ## Similar projects

 reone is not the only KotOR recreation project out there.
-Below is my opinion on alternative engines, as the project leader:
+Below is my opinion, as the project leader, on alternative engines:

 * [xoreos](https://github.com/xoreos/xoreos) – a much more ambitious and a more established project, which I had contributed to and use alot as a reference.
 It is, however, somewhat bloated, unoptimized and is not very active anymore.
 * [KotOR.js](https://github.com/KobaltBlu/KotOR.js) – while a fascinating undertaking, I do not believe JavaScript to be the right tool for the job.
 Still, very useful to have as a reference.